Universities Post COVID-19By Tom Dougherty

 How will all this affect the bottom line?

 So at last, universities post COVID-19 are facing up to the truth that higher education is a business.
-That acknowledgement has upsides and downsides.
+That acknowledgment has upsides and downsides.
 But it is a truth all universities must face.
 You sell a product… it is called a degree.
 You have customers.
 They are called students and parents of students.

 You have stakeholders.
 They are called alumni.
 And you sell perishables.
 They are known as faculty.
-They get stale, spoiled and replaced.
+They get stale, spoiled, and replaced.
 But beyond the brand itself, they are your value.

 Why are some diplomas more valuable than others?

 Simply put — value comes directly from your brand.
-You can read a lot about that truth and intricacies almost everywhere on this web site.
+You can read a lot about that truth and intricacies almost everywhere on this website.
 It is worth your time to dig around a bit and learn these sciences.
 But right now you need answers.
 RIGHT NOW.